-The Editor's Cut produces short, focused electronic books.
+The Editor's Cut produces short, focused electronic books and videos.

-Every one of our books takes you on an adventure where you face new villains and (spoiler alert) emerge victorious.
+Every one of our books and videos takes you on an adventure where you face new villains and (spoiler alert) emerge victorious.

 Each title is designed to quickly teach you the basics of a single topic.
 We've honed the stories to remove the side trips and the corner cases.
 You'll concentrate on the core fundamentals as you master new tools and techniques.

 With every book we produce, we learn more about this new medium.
 We try to select the right words, metaphors, images, videos, and widgets to explain each concept.

 Do you have comments about an existing title, ideas for a new title, or just want to tell us something?

 You can, also, subscribe to the low volume Editor's Cut newsletter

 Some stories lend themselves to books and some are better told in person.

 Join us at conferences and other public events for short presentations.
 The Dim Sum Thinking Speaking page contains a list of upcoming appearances as well as links to past talks that were captured on video.